votesUP Manual

 7. Digital “absentee ballot”

-If you want to run the ballots over several days, you can change the event mode to “digital absentee vote”.
-Now not all eligible voters have to be online at the opening of a vote.
-However, it is still a prerequisite that their voting entitlement is already registered when the voting starts.
+If you want to run the voting over several days, you can change the event mode to “digital absentee voting”.
+Eligible voters no longer need to be online at the start of a poll.
+However, However, they still need to be assigned voting rights before the voting starts (if you are using the default mode for binding votes).

 This mode can be set either directly when creating the event or later in the event settings.
 In the participant list this mode is visible to everyone: The display changes from »🗳 Entitled voters present« to »🗳 Entitled voters altogether«.